Thin gap approximations for microfluidic device design: Introduction

 The Hele–Shaw approximation captures fluid flows with low complexity, making thin-gap geometries a useful testbed for studying instabilities such as Saffman–Taylor (Fig.~\ref{fig:intro}c) and Rayleigh–Taylor.
 Thin gaps are also common in microfluidic devices, which manipulate and analyze nanoliter volumes of fluid, but two key deficits limit the approximation’s applicability.
 It accounts only for the no-through-flow effect of rigid boundaries, treating no-slip as confined to an unmodeled $O(h)$ region near the boundary.
 It also neglects fluid inertia, which thickens boundary layers to $O(\mathrm{Re} h)$ and creates new regimes that enable sorting and segregation of particles and droplets \cite{di2009inertial}.

 Previous work has aimed to incorporate these additional effects into Hele-Shaw-type models.
 One approach involves adding boundary layer corrections \cite{balsa1998secondary}, though these calculations are often complex and highly geometry-dependent.
 Another direction is to modify the governing equations themselves.
-The Darcy-Brinkman equations add in-plane viscous stresses to Darcy's law, \cite{brinkman1949calculation}, and can be used for porous media \cite{tsay1991viscous,howells1974drag}, as well as to thin-gap geometries with empirically determined relative coefficients on the in-plane and in-depth stresses \cite{pepper2010nearby}.
+The Darcy-Brinkman equations add in-plane viscous stresses to the Hele-Shaw approximation, \cite{brinkman1949calculation}, and can be used for porous media \cite{tsay1991viscous,howells1974drag}, as well as to thin-gap geometries with empirically determined relative coefficients on the in-plane and in-depth stresses \cite{pepper2010nearby}.
 There are, by contrast, multiple pathways for incorporating inertial effects.
 When modeling porous media flow, a nonlinear pressure-flow relation (Darcy-Forchheimer) is commonly imposed \cite{chen2001derivation, guta2010navier}.
 Conversely, when Darcy's law is arrived at by integrating the flow equations over some thin dimension, inertia-containing terms may likewise be integrated, though there are disagreements between papers on the precise coefficients thereby obtained \cite{desvillettes2008mean,inamdar2020unsteady}.

-Here, we arrive at a Hele Shaw-like approximation via a systematic expansion of the flow-field in the gap coordinate.
+Here, we arrive at a Hele-Shaw-like approximation via a systematic expansion of the flow field in the gap coordinate.
 Our approximation naturally includes inertial and in-plane viscous stresses.
-Comparisons with full 3D simulations shows that our approximation accurately models flows in geometries used in real microfluidic devices, including both conventional ($\mathrm{Re}=0$) and inertial ($\mathrm{Re}=1-100$) microfluidic flows.
+Comparisons with full 3D simulations show that our approximation accurately models flows in geometries used in real microfluidic devices, including both conventional ($\mathrm{Re}=0$) and inertial ($\mathrm{Re}=1-100$) microfluidic flows.